GoogleCloudPlatform/professional-services-data-validator/README.md

   --target-query-file TARGET_QUERY_FILE, -tqf TARGET_QUERY_FILE
                         File containing the target sql commands --hash '*'            '*' to hash all columns.
+  --concat COLUMNS      Comma separated list of columns to concatenate or * for all columns
-  --primary-key or -pk JOIN_KEY
+                        (use if a common hash function is not available between databases) --primary-key or -pk JOIN_KEY
                        Common column between source and target tables for join [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]